Zaher1307/TopologyAPI/README.md

     1. `topologyID`: the ID of the topology to query its components.
 - Return: `ArrayList<Device>`.
 - Throws:
-    1. `TopologyIDNotFoundException` if there's no topology with the given ID in memory.
+    1. `NullPointerException` if there's no topology with the given ID in memory.

-**queryDevicesWithNetListNode(String topologyID, String node):**
+**queryDevicesWithNetListNode(String topologyID, String netListNodeID):**
 - Description: gives the user a list of components that are conneted to the given node.
 - Parameters:
     1. `topologyID`: the ID of the topology.
-    2. `node`: the given node to query components connected to it.
+    2. `netListNodeID`: the given netListNodeID to query components connected to it.
 - Return: `ArrayList<Device>`.
 - Throws:
-    1. `TopologyIDNotFoundException` if there's no topology with the given ID in memory.
+    1. `NullPointerException` if there's no topology with the given ID in memory.

 **deleteTopology(String topologyID):**
 - Description: delete the given topology from the memory.